KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:------:|
 |   | bool |

-Return True if the graph has any cut links.
+Return true if the graph has any cut links.

 #### Graph.has_triangle()